Charleston Civil War Tour

 Duration: Approximately 2 hours.
 Approximately 1.5 miles (2k) in distance.

 When: Dates to be announced.
 View our Calendar

 Cost: This tour is free to take, and you get to decide what, if anything, the tour was worth when it’s done.
 A name-your-own-price tour is a tour for anyone’s budget.

-Though our tours work on a pay-what-you-like basis, we must charge $1 upfront cost per ticket to cover the tour tax that the City of Charleston imposes per participants on any tour within the city plus the administrative fees to handle.
+Though our tours work on a pay-what-you-like basis, we must charge $3 upfront cost per ticket to cover an admin fee and the tour tax that the City of Charleston imposes per participants on any tour within the city plus the administrative fees to handle.